Clicky

 Shrimp Soup

-Shrimp aren’t often reserved for soup recipes because they usually get barbequed, pan fried, or turned into something usually Cajun-inspired.
+Shrimp aren’t often reserved for soup recipes because they’re usually barbequed, pan-fried, or turned into something Cajun-inspired.

-However, thanks to intense flavors present within every single shrimp shell, plus the ability of shrimp to put up other flavors in a liquid, they actually make for a really great main ingredient in a soup.
+However, thanks to the intense flavors present within every shrimp shell and the ability of shrimp to absorb other flavors in a liquid, they actually make a really great main ingredient in a soup.

-While you could certainly make it very simple, this recipe uses ramen noodles, ginger, and mushrooms to make a slightly more Asian-inspired soup, packed with that rich, nourishing spice from ginger that balances the tenderness of perfectly cooked shrimp.
+While you could certainly make it very simple, this recipe uses ramen noodles, ginger, and mushrooms to make a slightly more Asian-inspired soup packed with ginger’s rich, nourishing spice, which balances the tenderness of perfectly cooked shrimp.

 Shrimp soup ingredients on a board